 By H.G.
-Bishop Angaelos – General Bishop of the Coptic Orthodox Church in the United Kingdom.
+Bishop Angaelos – Coptic Orthodox Archbishop of London.

 Feminism is one of the aspects and factors which works to distance many of us from God.
 As science makes us doubt the Bible, as humanism makes us doubt the existence of God, as modernism makes us doubt the power of God, as postmodernism makes us doubt the existent morality and ethics, feminism makes us doubt both the Bible and the Church and its structures.